-- 3.2 The Published Admission Number (PAN) is the number of pupils it is intended to admit into Year 3.
-For Year 3 entry in the 2024-2025 school year this numbers is: - Howden Junior School, 60 places
+- 3.1 The following school admits children into Year 3 as a normal year of entry: - Howden Junior School - 3.2 The Published Admission Number (PAN) is the number of pupils it is intended to admit into Year 3.
+For Year 3 entry in the 2025-2026 school year this numbers is: - Howden Junior School, 60 places

-PANs remain in force until 31st July 2025, at the end of the year of entry.
+PANs remain in force until the end of the year of entry.